 \subsection{Experiment Settings}

-Our \method is built upon LLaVA-NeXT~\cite{liu2024llavanext}, a flexible and strong baseline for multimodal comprehension.
-The visual encoder is CLIP-ViT-L/14@336~\cite{radford2021learning} and the base LLM is Vicuna-v1.5 series~\cite{chiang2023vicuna}, including 7B and 13B versions.
-Following~\cite{liu2024llavanext}, \method has two training procedures: pre-training and supervised fine-tuning.
-The pre-training data is LLaVA-558K~\cite{liu2024improved}, while the fine-tuning data is the combination of LLaVA-NeXT-770K~\cite{liu2024llavanext} and our self-constructed 158K data.
+We validate \method on LLaVA-NeXT~\citep{liu2024llavanext} setting following the recent practices, which is a well-known and fully open-sourced baseline for multimodal training from scratch.
+The visual encoder is CLIP-ViT-L/14@336~\citep{radford2021learning} and the base LLM is Vicuna-v1.5 series~\citep{chiang2023vicuna}, including 7B and 13B versions.
+Following~\citep{liu2024llavanext}, \method has two training procedures: pre-training and supervised fine-tuning.
+The pre-training data is LLaVA-558K~\citep{liu2024improved}, while the fine-tuning data is the combination of LLaVA-NeXT-770K~\citep{liu2024llavanext} and our self-constructed 158K data.
 Notably, to ensure a fair comparison, all datasets constructed are derived from the original SFT data of LLaVA-Next without introducing any additional data.
 The LR for pre-training stage is set to 1e-5 and 2e-5 for fine-tuning stage with Vicuna-7B.
 We set the learning rate of ViT to 1/10 of the base learning rate follow the LLaVA-NeXT's setting.